 LatencyAware policies.
 Those policies measure the latency of the requests and try to send requests to the nodes that exhibit the lowest latency.
 While that sounds like a great idea on paper, latency is a function of the number of requests (among other things).
 It’s then common that if a node is having an easier time than others, many more requests will be sent to it, and its latency will now grow too much.
 This can lead to oscillatory behavior.
 If a node is having issues, it will pay long term to look into why, instead of trying to adapt and spread the problem throughput the cluster.

 What’s your best tip?

-Those are just some of the best ideas we’ve found to be useful over and over when working with customers using Scylla.
+Those are just some of the best ideas we’ve found to be useful over and over when working with customers using ScyllaDB.
 Have some sage advice of your own?
 We’d love to hear it!
 Feel free to drop by our Slack channel or drop us a line to tell us your own favorite tricks and tips.